Source-Free Domain Adaptation for Geospatial Point Cloud Semantic Segmentation

-H3D (Hessigheim 3D) \cite{kolle2021hessigheim} is a high-resolution UAV LiDAR benchmark dataset acquired in Hessigheim, Germany.
-Collected by a RIEGL VUX-1LR laser scanner at a 50 m altitude, it features an average density of 800 pts/m$^2$.
-The labeled data for experiments (including training and validation sets) comprises approximately $159$ million points.
-Each point contains spatial coordinates $(X, Y, Z)$, reflectance, echo number, and RGB color attributes obtained via photogrammetric mesh mapping.
-The dataset is annotated with 11 categories: Low Vegetation, Impervious Surface, Vehicle, Urban Furniture, Roof, Facade, Shrub, Tree, Soil/Gravel, Vertical Surface, and Chimney.
+H3D \cite{kolle2021hessigheim} is a high-resolution UAV LiDAR benchmark dataset featuring a dense point cloud with an average density of 800 pts/m$^2$.
+The labeled experimental subset comprises approximately 159 million points.
+Each point contains spatial coordinates $(X, Y, Z)$, reflectance, echo number, and RGB attributes.
+The dataset provides point-wise annotations for 11 semantic categories.

-DALES (Dayton Annotated LiDAR Earth Scan) \cite{varney2020dales} is a large-scale Airborne Laser Scanning (ALS) point cloud dataset acquired over Surrey, British Columbia, Canada.
-It covers an area of $10 \text{ km}^2$ and contains over $505$ million points, collected by a Riegl Q1560 dual-channel airborne LiDAR system at a flight altitude of approximately $1300$ m, with an average point density of about 50 pts/m$^2$.
+DALES \cite{varney2020dales} is a large-scale Airborne Laser Scanning (ALS) point cloud dataset covering a $10 \text{ km}^2$ area.
+Acquired from a high flight altitude of approximately $1300$ m, it contains over $505$ million points with a relatively sparse average density of about 50 pts/m$^2$.
 Each point includes spatial coordinates $(X, Y, Z)$, intensity, and return number attributes.
-The dataset contains 8 semantic class labels: Ground, Vegetation, Building, Vehicle, Truck, Power Line, Pole, and Fence.
+The dataset is annotated with 8 semantic categories.

-T3D (Toronto-3D) \cite{tan2020toronto} is an urban outdoor scene dataset collected via a vehicle-based Mobile Laser Scanning (MLS) system.
-It was acquired on Avenue Road in Toronto, Canada, covering a road segment of approximately $1$ km and containing about $78.3$ million points.
-It was captured by a Teledyne Optech Maverick mobile mapping system equipped with a 32-line LiDAR sensor, featuring a point density of approximately 1000 pts/m$^2$ on road surfaces.
-Attributes include spatial coordinates $(X, Y, Z)$, RGB color, intensity, GPS time, and scan angle.
-It is annotated with 8 categories, including: Road, Road Marking, Natural, Building, Utility Line, Pole, Car, and Fence.
+T3D \cite{tan2020toronto} is an urban MLS point cloud dataset covering a $1$ km road segment.
+It contains approximately $78.3$ million points and features a high point density of around 1000 pts/m$^2$.
+Point attributes include spatial coordinates $(X, Y, Z)$, RGB, intensity, GPS time, and scan angle.
+The dataset is annotated with 8 semantic categories.